FusionCharts: History

-Marketing

-Since its founding in 2003, FusionCharts has put together an almost completely online network of international resellers serving places like Korea, Brazil, China and the United States.

-The company has also made use of search engine optimization and pay per click marketing, and engages users and developers by composing articles, whitepapers, and case studies on the subject of data visualization in various online publications.

-FusionCharts also engages in advertising in both online and print developer magazines in key markets such as the US, Europe and Korea.
-The company is increasing its social media marketing and is emphasizing push–pull marketing strategy.

-Another aspect of marketing is a simple licensing framework as well as a FOSS version of its FusionCharts product that serves over 100,000 users.

-FusionCharts is typically targeted to developers who wish to integrate interactive charts in their reports, dashboards, analytics, monitors, and surveys.

 Products

 Pallav Nadhani's original ASPToday.com article called for creating a charting library using Flash, combined with ASP to power it with data.
 Developers responded positively and shared ideas on how to increase its power and functionality.
 Subsequently, Pallav coded this idea into a charting application, which led to the birth of the FusionCharts software.

 FusionCharts has since transitioned to use JavaScript, SVG and VML to render charts, widgets and maps.
-This allows its components to be used on all mobile devices and cross-platform browsers.
-It does allow for optional rendering using Flash.
-FusionCharts Suite XT can today be used with any web scripting language to deliver interactive and powerful charts.
-Using XML and JSON as its data interfaces, FusionCharts Suite XT makes full use of HTML 5 technologies to create compact, interactive, and visually-arresting charts.
+FusionCharts components are compatible with multiple mobile devices and web browsers with optional rendering using Flash.
+FusionCharts Suite XT can today be used with various web scripting languages to create interactive charts.

+FusionCharts Suite XT supports XML and JSON data formats and uses HTML5 technologies to create interactive charts.

 FusionCharts Suite XT

 Book

-British book publisher Packt UK has released a guidebook aimed at helping new users learn the basics of the FusionCharts Suite XT.
+British book publisher Packt Publishing has released a guidebook aimed at helping new users learn the basics of the FusionCharts Suite XT.

 Achievements

 In 2009, the company was included in the NASSCOM EMERGE 50 Leaders for 2009 due to its success in establishing its data visualization software globally.
 In the same year it was also awarded the Deloitte Technology Fast50 India award in 2009.

-FusionCharts was in 2010 named as one of the 15 companies likely to become the next Infosys.

 The chart-gadget within Google Docs is powered by FusionCharts.
 Internally, Google employees also employ FusionCharts software for reporting.
-FusionCharts says that it powers over one billion charts every month globally.
+FusionCharts says that it powers numerous charts every month globally.